lenscloth/GRPE/README.md

-# GRPE: Relative Positional Encoding for Graph Transformer
+# GRPE: Relative Positional Encoding for Graph Transformer, (Oral) MLDD Workshop at ICLR 2022

 Official implementation of [GRPE](https://arxiv.org/abs/2201.12787).
 We achieve the second best model on the [PCQM4Mv2 dataset of the OGB-LSC Leaderboard](https://ogb.stanford.edu/docs/lsc/leaderboards/).